riazul701/dev-notes/OS-Q4OS/Q4OS.md

 ## Create App/Menu Launcher

-* For Nix package manager, no Menu is created for software, create Menu for software with following steps:
+* Manually create Menu for software with following steps:
   * ".desktop"/Menu file is located at: `usr/share/applications`
   * Duplicate any ".desktop" file and edit following fields
     * Name